How to Survive the Great Progesterone Crash of Perimenopause

 iodine for women's health

-Iodine can relieve breast pain, ovulation pain, premenstrual mood symptoms, and help to prevent ovarian cysts.
-It works by promoting healthy estrogen metabolism, down-regulating estrogen receptors, and stabilizing estrogen-sensitive tissue including breasts, uterus, ovaries, and the brain.
+Iodine can relieve breast pain, ovulation pain, premenstrual mood symptoms and help to prevent ovarian cysts.
+It works by promoting healthy estrogen metabolism, down-regulating estrogen receptors, and stabilizing estrogen-sensitive tissue in the breasts, uterus, ovaries, and brain.
+As one paper says, iodine has “a net anti-estrogenic effect.”

 Iodine’s anti-estrogen effect makes it one of the best treatments for estrogen excess or “estrogen dominance”—although I don’t use that term.